Doctor insights on:

 Skin Cancer Lymph Nodes

 Very high: Neglected sqamous cell skin cancer is a very lethal lesion.
 It rapidly penetrates to deeper layers of skin , spread to regional lymph nodes.
 Early detection and wide excision will assure cure if you see a non healing ulcer seek the help of your physician for early diagnosis and cure. ...Read moreSee 3 more doctor answers

 Cancer is a group of diseases that is characterized by uncontrolled cell growth leading to invasion of surrounding tissues that spread to other parts of the body.
 Cancer can begin anywhere in the body and is usually related to one or more genetic mutations that allow normal cells to become malignant by interfering with internal cellular control mechanisms, such as programmed cell death or by preventing ...Read more

-Skin is the largest and one of the most complex organs in the body composed of hundreds of different structures.
-Nearly any of these elements can degenerate into cancer.
-However the three most common are: basal cell, squamous cell and melanoma which occur in that order and degree of aggressiveness.
-Although heredity plays a major role, sun exposure and tobacco use & ...Read more
+A condition in which some element of your skin--which is one of the most complex organs in the body--degenerates into cancer.
+The three most common types of skin cancer are: basal cell, squamous cell, and melanoma which occur in that order and degree of aggressiveness.
+Although heredity plays a major role, sun exposure and tobacco use and ...Read more